First Kaleidscope: Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku: Background

-There were plans to release second mini album Popper-plazma, however due to unknown reasons it was never released.
+There were plans to release second mini album Popper-plazma, however for unknown reasons it was never released.
 Later, in live documentary of DVD Kimi to Iu Hikari, was Okamoto asked by interviewer about unreleased album, and he answered "The most of the tracks has been released in the studio album Soundscope".
 No further comment has been added regarding this question.

-At the present the album is out of print and is available on Apple Music.
+At the present, the album is out of print and is available on Apple Music.

 Promotion

 Singles

 Album tracks Futari no Rocket and Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku were recorded in their first studio album First Soundscope: Mizu no Nai Hareta Umi e in 2001.